Biosystems-Analytics-Lab/shellcast/docs/DEVELOPER.md

 4. Install the app and testing dependencies by running `pip install -r requirements.txt` and then `pip install -r requirements-test.txt`.
 If you get errors that mention `error: invalid command 'bdist_wheel'`, then try running `pip install wheel` first.

 ### Make a Unix socket directory
+_This step cannot be performed on a Windows machine.
+This step is ultimately needed to connect to the database through the Unix socket option of the Cloud SQL proxy.
+To work around this, I would look into changing the SQLALCHEMY_DATABASE_URI property of your config.py file (see the section below) for the DevConfig and TestConfig objects.
+You should be able to change the URI so that it connects through a TCP connection in the Dev and Test configurations while still connecting through a Unix socket once deployed to GCP (that's when the regular Config object (production) configuration is used)._

 To use the Cloud SQL proxy for local development and testing of the web app, a directory is needed for a Unix socket.
 From the root directory of your local repository, make a new directory named "cloudsql" by running `mkdir cloudsql`.

 ### Make a configuration file based on the template file